olback/user-idle-rs/README.md

 let idle_seconds = idle.as_seconds();
 let idle_minutes = idle.as_minutes();
-// Check the documentation for more methods
 ```
+Check the [documentation](https://docs.rs/user-idle/latest/user_idle/) for more methods